ivy-llc/ivy/docs/overview/deep_dive/ivy_frontends_tests.rst

 * We use :func:`helpers.get_dtypes` to generate :code:`dtype`, these are valid numeric data types specifically for this function.
 * Tensorflow's version of :func:`full` is named :func:`Fill` therefore we specify the :code:`fn_tree` argument to be :code:`"Fill"`
 * When running the test there were some small discrepancies between the values so we can use :code:`rtol` to specify the relative tolerance.
-We specify the `out` flag explicitely.
+We specify the `out` flag explicitly.

 **PyTorch**